robz/dune/doc/project-layout-specification.rst

 Any directory containing at least one ``<package>.opam`` file defines a scope.
-This scope is the sub-tree starting from this directory, excluding any other scopes rooted in sub-direcotries.
+This scope is the sub-tree starting from this directory, excluding any other scopes rooted in sub-directories.

 Typically, any given project will define a single scope.
 Libraries and executables that are not meant to be installed will be visible inside